 accept and practise?
-Was it not this same German war-spirit which started the World War and buried millions, leaving the whole world in misery?
+Was it not this same German war-spirit which started the World War and buried millions, leaving the whole world in missery?
 Nobody denies that the German youth are full of energy and ability.
-They even excel many other nations in these respects.
-But the pitiful thing is to see how this energy and ability are spent.
-Doubtless, in a wrong, destructive way, which should not be recommended to Bulgaria, least of all by a Bulgarian.
-The high qualities and values, such as peace and brotherhood, understandise between the patients and the dutine.
+They even excel many other nations in these newspects.
+But the pitful thing is to see how this energy and ability are spent.
+Doubtless, in a wrong, destructive way, which should not be recommended to Bulgaria, least of all by a Bulgerian.
+The high qualities and values, such as peace and brotherhood, understandne between the network and values.

-The high qualities and values, such as peace and brotherhood, understanding between the nations and giving the younger powers a way toward united, valuable creative work, toward an understanding that here on earth there is a Mankind composed of human belings and not animals, whose standard and position depend on the united effort of all,-this is the way in which the Bulgarian youth should be organized and educated.
+as peace and brotherhood, understanding between the nations and giving the younger powers a way toward united, valuable creative work, toward an understanding that here on earth there is a Mankind composed of human beings and not animals, whose standard and position depend on the united effort of all,-this is the way in which the Bulgarian youth should be organized and educated.
 The world is sinking into misery and need, corruption, robbery, richess and